What Is A Trust And What Role Does It Have In An Estate Plan?

 Most people have revocable living trusts and you often hear the term family trust or inter vivos trust.
+Steve Bliss, your choice for an estate planning attorney in: San Diego, Temecula & Wildomar.
 A trust is a legal entity that you create, which you are in charge of while you are alive, like your own little family company that will own your house, your financial assets and your bank accounts, and it will include a set of instructions with it.
 If you die or become incapacitated, it will say who will manage the trust for you and who will receive the assets upon your death.
 The main role of the trust is to keep your estate out of the probate system.
 The way it works is that when the successor trustee takes over, they distribute the assets according to how you laid it out in the trust; it is kind of like there is a will inside of the trust, and your affairs are managed without the need of going inside of a probate court room.

 Who Are the Different Parties Typically Involved In A Trust?

 In a trust, the owner of the trust is called a Settlor; you also hear the term Grantor or Trustor, but I prefer Settlor because it is easier to remember, since you are settling up your family’s affairs.
 While you, the settlor, are alive, the trust is revocable, which means you can change it all you want, but when you die the trust then becomes irrevocable, which means no one can change it, which is what irrevocable means.
 The next party is the trustee, which is a fancy name for manager, and the trustee basically holds the pen and signs on the dotted line.